 Ingredients

-3 cups fresh pineapple, chopped
+3 cups fresh pineapple, chopped1/2 habanero pepper, de-seeded and roughly chopped

 1/3 cups water